Stephen Mertz

-Stephen Mertz (born May 3, 1947) is an American fiction author who is best known for his mainstream thrillers and novels of suspense.
-His work covers a wide variety of styles from paranormal dark suspense (Night Wind and Devil Creek) to historical speculative thrillers (Blood Red Sun) and hardboiled noir (Fade to Tomorrow).
+Stephen Mertz (born 1947) is an American fiction author best known for thriller novels.

-His novels have been well-received critically.
+His novels have been critical.
 Booklist called Nightwind, “fast-paced...a white-knuckle read.”
 Ellery Queen's Mystery Magazine labeled Mertz, “an action specialist.”
-Edgar-winner Joe R. Lansdale supplies this career assessment: “Stephen Mertz writes a hard-edged, fast-paced thriller for those who like their tales straight and sharp and full of dark surprise,” while Booklist had this to say about The Korean Intercept: "Fans of political thrillers will relish this high-action tale.
+Edgar-winner Joe R. Lansdale supplied this career assessment: “Stephen Mertz writes a hard-edged, fast-paced thriller for those who like their tales straight and sharp and full of dark surprise,” while Booklist had this to say about The Korean Intercept: "Fans of political thrillers will relish this high-action tale.
 An adrenaline rush!”
-Ed Gorman wrote, “Stephen Mertz just keeps on getting better, each novel more dazzling in story and style.”
+Ed Gorman wrote, “Stephen Mertz just keeps on getting better, each novel better in story and style.”

-Mertz is also a popular lecturer on the craft of writing and has appeared as a guest speaker before writer's groups and at universities.
 Early in his career, he was a prolific writer of paperback originals under a variety of pseudonyms.
 His work on Don Pendleton's Mack Bolan series is regarded by fans as some of the best in that series.
-He also created the Mark Stone: MIA Hunter and Cody's Army series, written under the pseudonyms Jack Buchanan and Jim Case respectively.
+He also created the Mark Stone: MIA Hunter and Cody's Army series, written under the pseudonyms Jack Buchanan and Jim Case, respectively.

-Stephen Mertz has traveled widely and is a U.S. Army veteran.
-He presently lives in the American Southwest, and he is always at work on a new book.